joshuaeckroth/csci221-website/lecture/git.markdown

     (...write some code...)

-    git commit -a -m "My second commit!"  # record all changed files in the second commit git tag "v1.0"                        # save a label (tag) on the last commit git push --all                        # upload all commits to BitBucket git push --tags                       # upload tags to BitBucket
+    git commit -a -m "My second commit!"  # record all changed files in the second commit git push --all                        # upload all commits to BitBucket

 ## Branches